-Some of Hollywood's most memorable movies are based on real-life stories, which make them all the more captivating.
-It's fun to track the real events, Google-while you watch, and see how the actors stack up against the real people.
+Many of Hollywood's most memorable movies are based on real-life stories, which makes them all the more captivating.
+Viewers can track the real events, Google while they watch, and see how the actors stack up against the real people.
 If that's your thing, there a ton of

 true story movies on Netflix you probably haven't already viewed that are worth a watch.